indranilsinharoy/cosi2016_omnifocus/README.md

 * fronto_para_focal_stack_2016_07_31_02_10.hdf5 - image stack generated for testing initial code using frontoparallel focal stacking.
 * lens_tilt_focal_stack_2016_03_21_02_19.hdf5 - image stack containing the simulated images obtained under lens rotation, registered images and homographies.
 This dataset was used in producing the results in the paper.

-Due to file size restrictions of GitHub the files are not in the part of the repository.
+Due to file size restrictions of GitHub, the above files are not part of the repository.
 However, I have uploaded them to dropbox and provided instructions in the Jupyter notebook on how to download them.

 The HDF5 files should in the directory `\data\imgstack`.